gprakhar/genome-simulator/README.md

 The pipeline is to be re-designed.
 Features:
+1.
-1. the code will generate random nucleotide sequence based on the nucleotide content of the D. discoideum genome size (S) should be, S = Gs (genome size) - Gg (Gene content)
+2. the code will generate ***random*** nucleotide sequence based on the nucleotide content of the D. discoideum genome size (S) should be, S = Gs (genome size) - Gg (Gene content)
-2. generate according to the Dictybase gff, simulated genes of size, the Codon usage table to be used here
+2. Generate according to the Dictybase gff, simulated genes of size, the Codon usage table to be used here

 3. Insert the simulated genes at locations as per Dictybase gff file